google/blockly/README.md

 ## Publishing a new version of the leaphy-blockly package to npm

 Make sure you build successfully first.
 In a python-enabled terminal, run `yarn run publish`.
-Edit the package.json with a version number that does not exist yet.
-Wait.
+Enter a version number that does not exist yet (this will automatically update the package.json?
+To be checked).
 You will be prompted for npm credentials and a One Time Password which will be emailed.
+After that your npm package is published!

 ## Updating translations